Hemet News: Group

 The Hemet News, which at that time was a daily newspaper of 22,000 circulation, was sold by James Gill III to Donrey Media Group, on February 29, 1988, along with weeklies San Jacinto Valley Register, Moreno Valley Butterfield Express and Riverside County News Advertiser.
-Gill was to remain as publisher "with a long-term agreement."

-Nevertheless, on May 1, 1989, longtime newspaper executive Thomas Woodrow Reeves was transferred from the Donrey-owned Ukiah Daily Journal to become publisher of the Hemet News.
+Gill was to remain as publisher "with a long-term agreement."Nevertheless, on May 1, 1989, longtime newspaper executive Thomas Woodrow Reeves was transferred from the Donrey-owned Ukiah Daily Journal to become publisher of the Hemet News.
 Later Reeves also became a Donrey division manager responsible for the Redlands Daily Facts, Moreno Valley Times and Alamogordo Daily News.
 Gill became a Donrey assistant vice president.

 Ten years later, by 1999, newspaper magnate William Dean Singleton had formed an arrangement with others to extend ownership over a group of newspapers that included the Inland Valley Daily Bulletin of Ontario, the Valley Times of Moreno, the Redlands Daily Facts and the Hemet News.

 In that year, A.H.
-Belo Corporation agreed to acquire the assets of the Hemet News and the Moreno Valley Times from California Newspaper Partnership, composed of Singleton's Denver-based MediaNews Group Inc. and Donrey Media Group of Arkansas..
+Belo Corporation agreed to acquire the assets of the Hemet News and the Moreno Valley Times from California Newspaper Partnership, composed of Singleton's Denver-based MediaNews Group Inc. and Donrey Media Group of Arkansas.
 At that point, the News had declined to a daily circulation of 11,660 and 12,250 on Sundays.
 Belo, based in Dallas, Texas, owned the Riverside Press-Enterprise and The Dallas Morning News, along with several television stations.

 An announcement of the deal said the Hemet News would be discontinued as a separate newspaper but its pages would be delivered as a supplement to the Press-Enterprise of Riverside, California.

 "It's a sad day when a newspaper dies, and The Hemet News is going to be out of business," said the News's publisher, Jim Fredericks, who was set to become publisher of the new supplement, which would cover both Hemet and San Jacinto.

 Marcia McQuern, president of the Press-Enterprise Company, said the action would result in "more local news for readers."

 Al McCombs, who had been publisher of the Chino Champion for 44 years, wrote that the News had been "swallowed up" into the Riverside Press-Enterprise like similar nearby newspapers which had thereby become "emasculated images of their former selves."

 Notable journalism

 Independent

-On June 1, 1928, the newspaper published an article stating that the cities of Beaumont, Banning, Palm Springs, San Jacinto and Hemet would join together to "fight for better telephone service and lower electric light rates," resulting in denial by the Southwestern Home Telephone Company.
+On June 1, 1928, the newspaper published an article stating that the cities of Beaumont, Banning, Palm Springs, San Jacinto and Hemet would join to "fight for better telephone service and lower electric light rates," resulting in denial by the Southwestern Home Telephone Company.

 The newspaper published yearly special magazine editions to honor the annual Ramona Pageant in Hemet.
 In 1939, it distributed "one of the biggest weekly newspaper editions in California's history – 76 pages, the largest ever published in Riverside County."
 Later, the supplement became a 180-page magazine that won national and state awards.

 Under the editorship of Homer D. King, the newspaper backed the development of the Hemet Valley Hospital District and the Hemet Farmers Fair.